 Research and Prep

 Growing marijuana can be a daunting task for novices, so start with research and planning.
 You need to be familiar with the basics before you can hope to have any success growing buds decent enough to smoke.
 Once you have done your research, you need to decide if photoperiods or autoflowers are the best options.
 You will also need to choose what sort of soil mixture you will be growing in.
 Finally, you will need various equipment such as pots, fans, lights, fertilizers, etc., depending on which type of strains you decide to cultivate.
+Also, you want to start with premium cannabis seeds.
+Click here for high-quality cheap marijuana seeds.

 Cannabis mainly requires nitrogen, potassium, phosphorus, and other minor elements such as calcium and magnesium.
 In addition, pest control is vital as certain pests such as spider mites, fungus gnats, and root aphids are particularly attracted to cannabis plants.